What is the average salary in Wake County, NC?

 Engineer

-Engineers design, develop, and test products and systems.
+Engineers design, build, and test products and systems.
 They work in various industries, including construction, manufacturing, and technology.
-In Wake County, engineers often find opportunities with local firms and research institutions.
+Engineers in Wake County often work for companies like IBM and SAS.

 Find Engineer jobs in Wake County, NC